Eric Lee (labor organizer): Career

 In 1998, Lee moved to London to work as ICT Coordinator for Labour and Society International while also consulting British and international trade unions.
 His articles have been published around the world and is a frequent speaker at a variety of conferences.

+Lee was a member of the Democratic Socialist Organizing Committee from 1975 to 1981, and joined its successor organizations, the Democratic Socialists of America, during the Bernie Sanders 2016 presidential campaign.
+In 2017, Lee resigned from the DSA in response to their endorsement of Boycott, Divestment and Sanctions, which he considers antisemitic and racist.

 Personal

 Lee is active in the democratic left and trade unions.
+He is a Labor Zionist and has called out antisemitism from the right and the left.